suculent/thinx-firmware-esp8266/README.md

 An Arduino/ESP8266 library to wrap client for OTA updates and RTM (Remote Things Management) based on THiNX platform.

+# What's New

+* Added example that combines THiNX with any other UART device (SigFox) for outage reporting with battery backup
+* Added possibility to set own status string on check-in

+See changelog at the end for rest.

 # Usage

 > WARNING!
 Arduino Library Manager is supported through the thinx.yml file, however this library already contains all required dependencies, because your local Arduino Libraries are not located on the CI server.